nomicflux/servant-opaleye-blog/README.md

 ## Step 4: Update User API

 Time to change our "Api/User.hs" file.
 We'll be running encryption when we __POST__ a new user, so that's the function which will need to be updated.
-Now, we're already working within the `AppM` monad; that is, `EitherT ServantErr IO`, and it can handle `IO` just fine.
+Now, we're already working within the `AppM` monad; that is, `ExceptT ServantErr IO`, and it can handle `IO` just fine.
 (Which is good, since we've been using plenty of `IO` when running database queries.)
 To slip in the encryption step:
 ```haskell
 postUser :: PGS.Connection -> UserWrite -> AppM Int64
 postUser con user = do newUser <- liftIO $ userToPG user